Segmented strings and holography: string segments

 In the following we will consider quadruplets of points $x_j^{\mu}\in{\mathbb R}^{1,1}$, $j=1,2,3,4$ representing causally ordered events giving rise to causal diamonds.
 Such time ordered events will be either lying on a time axis of some inertial system, or on a hyperbola describing some non inertial system exhibiting motion with constant acceleration.
-Instead of the components of such events $t_j,x_j$ we will use their light cone ones $a_j=t_j+x_j$ and $\overline{a}_j=t_j-x_j$.
+Instead of the components of such events $t_j,x_j$ we will often use their light cone ones $a_j=t_j+x_j$ and $\overline{a}_j=t_j-x_j$.
+Here we would like to show, how the equation of momentum conservation for string segments in the bulk can be derived from the boundary data of diamonds.

-We define our set of such systems to be the ones parametrized by $(N^+,N,\overline{N},N^-)$ i.e. a quadruplet of real numbers satisfying the constraint
+We define our set of physical systems needed for this reconstruction to be the ones parametrized by $(N^+,N,\overline{N},N^-)$ i.e. a quadruplet of real numbers satisfying the constraint

 Later we will see that such quadruplets correspond to the (\ref{pm2}) components of the (\ref{normalis}) normal vectors for the world sheets of string segments.
 Our aim in this subsection is to construct such sheets of string segments from the boundary data $x_j^{\mu}\in{\mathbb R}^{1,1}$ in a holographic manner.